 Amputee Rehabilitation

 A prosthesis is more than a piece of medical equipment.
-It represents a life change that can vastly improve an individual's quality of life and well-being.
-Some patients find that a prosthesis can inspire new functional goals.
-Whether a person is facing an amputation or has already had one, Cleveland Clinic Rehabilitation and Sports Therapist can help improve mobility and function.
-Therapy staff works together with the medical team including: the physician, prosthetist and other therapy providers.
+It represents a life change that can vastly improve your quality of life and well-being.
+Some people find that a prosthesis can inspire new functional goals.
+Whether you’re facing an amputation or have already had one, Cleveland Clinic rehabilitation and sports therapists can help improve mobility and function.
+Therapy staff works together with the medical team, including: the primary healthcare provider, a prosthetist and other therapy providers.

-Amputee rehabilitation is appropriate for individuals who have acquired or congenital upper or lower extremity amputations.
-Congenital amputations are present at birth when an infant is born without part or all of a limb.
-Acquired amputations are usually from disease, injury, or surgery.
+Amputation rehabilitation is beneficial for people who’ve acquired upper or lower extremity amputations.
+Acquired amputations are usually from disease, injury or surgery.
 Some acquired causes that can lead to an amputation include:

 - Diabetes.